fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 puts sparky.name
 NoMethodError: undefined method `name' for #<GoodDog:0x007f91821239d0 @name="Sparky">
 ```
 A `NoMethodError` means that we called a method that doesn't exist or is unavailable to the object.
-If we want to access the object's name, which is stored in the `@name` instance variable, we have to *create a method that will return the name*.
+If we want to access the object's name, which is __stored in the `@name` instance variable__, we have to *create a method that will return the name*.
 We can call it `get_name`, and its only job is to return the value in the `@name` instance variable.
 ```
 class GoodDog
   def initialize(name)